 © Michael Harrison 2009

-Thomas Smyth was a native of Clonmel, County Tipperary, Ireland.
+Thomas Smyth lived near Clonmel, County Tipperary, Ireland. his marriage to his first wife Mary Lubey, and the baptisms of their children took place at the Roman Catholic Church in Powerstown.
 Originally he was a farmer but later operated the Claireville Hotel in Claireville.
 Thomas donated land for the first Catholic School in Etobicoke Township, York County.
 It was located in Highfield and built in 1840.
 His son James C. Smyth married Mary Hutchinson's daughter Ann Harrison in St. Patrick's Roman Catholic Church in Wildfield on July 20, 1841.

 It sounds like Thomas Smyth was a very spiritual man for part of his obituary in The Canadian Freeman of June 16, 1870, reads:

 In his death the helpless lost a friend, the orphan a father, and the dying, one of the truest benefactors; in fact as the priest who preaches the funeral oration said 'the old parish priest is now no more'; and many, we are sure, have since said the same in their hearts....The large attendance, at his funeral, of his neighbours, both Protestant and Catholic bears ample testimony on his sterling qualities as a neighbor (sic), a friend, and a Christian.